x702-obfuscated/Java-Notes/1-Comment-Data-Variables-Operators/2-Data.md

 Specifically: A `reference type` is a data type that stores a pointer to a location in memory that holds an object.
 * reference types are defined by Classes
-* reference types are pass by reference
+* reference types are pass by value of a reference
 * reference types are null by default
 * The size of a reference type depends on the data it stores.